douglashill/KeyboardKit/README.md

 This adds the ability trigger the action of the button by pressing ⌘S.

-## Customisation

-The public API is currently kept minimal so components are easy to drop in.
-If there is something you’d like to be able to customise in KeyboardKit, please [open an issue](https://github.com/douglashill/KeyboardKit/issues) to discuss.
-You could also consider directly integrating the source code and modify it as needed.

 ## Learn more

 - Conference talk: [*Keyboard control in UIKit apps* at iOS Conf SG 2020](https://engineers.sg/video/full-keyboard-control-in-uikit-apps-ios-conf-sg-2020--3933)